 In some circumstances it is possible to link a jobseeking period to an earlier such period (see below).
 This is an important consideration because if jobseeking periods can be linked then:

 - the question of whether contribution conditions are satisfied for JSA(C) will be determined by looking at the situation at the beginning of the first jobseeking period;

-- there is no further three day waiting period;
+- there is no further five day waiting period;

 - if the linked jobseeking periods amount to more than 182 days then the person will not be entitled to JSA(C);